pderaaij/research-intrapreneurship/thesis/chapter-3.md

 ## 3.4 Data analysis

 The analysis of data will be done via the program RStudio and the R package lavaan.
 This package enables latent variable modelling and provides a large variety of multivariate statistical models.
 Analysing and discovering relations and effects between the variables will be done utilising structural equation modeling (SEM).
 SEM allows to test and evaluate multivariate causal relationships.

+@@ Write about polynomial and SRA

+> In order to test the effects of chronotype team (a)synchrony on our outcomes, we used polynomial regression equations (Edwards, 1994).
+While, to our knowledge, this analytical technique has not yet been used in sleep research, it is habitually used to study the person-environment fit (e.g., Edwards & Cable, 2009; Kristof-Brown et al., 2005), which is the consistency that individuals experience between their personal values and those of their team or organization as they allow to study both consistency and inconsistency in greater detail.
+Polynomial regression equations allow three-dimensional investigation of having a team with a similar chronotype to oneself (regardless of whether all individuals are early birds or night owls), as well as increasing discrepancies between the chronotype of respondents and their team.

+@@ To further test the contradicting findings polynomial regression analysis [@edwards1993; @shanock2010].
+This analytical technique has been used recurrently in person-environment fit studies (e.g. [@edwards2009; @naus2007; @yu2016; @vogel2016; @kristof2005]).
+Predominantly interesting is that polynomial regression equations allow for three-dimensional investigations of the effect of autonomy needs and supply on intrapreneurial behaviour.
+Polynomial regression analyses are generally performed using the equation [-@eq:unmoderated_poly], where N = individual autonomy needs and S = organisational autonomy supplied.

+$$
+Z = b_0 + b_1N + b_2S + b_3N^2 + b_4NxS + b_5S^2
+$$

+{#eq:unmoderated_poly}

 ## 3.5 Methodological issues